 August is National Sandwich month!
 Despite not being a huge fan of sandwiches, there are many that I love around the world and I thought it would be fun to share my favorites.

 France – my absolute favorite is ham and butter on a baguette, a classic.
-When I first move to France I thought this was the most bizarre combination, that is, until I tasted it.
+When I first moved to France I thought this was the most bizarre combination, that is, until I tasted it.
 Forget mustard.
 Forget mayonnaise.
 The ONLY way to eat a ham sandwich is with butter!
 Paul makes a decent version which you can find all over Paris and many places in France.
 It is the closest thing to fast food that I eat when in France.

 Switzerland – while I was working in Morges, Switzerland, several times a week I would have a luscious tuna sandwich from a little bakery downtown.
 (If anyone knows Morges, it is the boulanger across from Manor, I can't remember the name.)
 The sandwich was heavenly, just the right balance of tuna and mayonnaise with arugula, it was fab.
 I had quite a few good tuna sandwiches in any number of bakeries in Switzerland (and France, it is my second favorite sandwich there), but this particular one close to my office was great.
 I grew up in a tuna fish family so I know what I am talking about!

 Moorea – I have been to Moorea three times.
 Twice on extended vacations where I stayed 10+ days.
 Both trips we stayed in the lovely Sheraton (which is unfortunately no longer an SPG property, now it belongs to Hilton).
 I had the most relaxing vacation of my life there and the best sandwich hands down.
 So much so I ate it for lunch EVERY DAY, that is saying a lot for someone who claims not to be a fan of sandwiches!
-A very rare (and very fresh) ahi tuna sandwich with mango and pineapple chutney – that served with an ice cold beer – heaven!
+A very rare (and very fresh) ahi tuna sandwich with mango and pineapple chutney – that served with an ice-cold beer – heaven!

 Venice – I have previously written about what a great time my husband and I had at the local bars in Venice.
 The thinly sliced speck ham sandwiches with the local Spritz drink is divine.
 Nothing beats eating like a native.
 Despite the fact that I called out a ham sandwich in France and a ham sandwich here, I rarely eat ham, but I do love prosciutto and speck ham is very similar.